-Aside of the good looking heat sink, we’re seeing the DIGI+ 12-phase power delivery made up with a total of 12 chokes and loads of black solid capacitors surrounding the CPU socket that will provide a stable and efficient power for CPU overclocking.
+Aside from the good looking heat sink, we’re seeing the DIGI+ 12-phase power delivery made up with a total of 12 chokes and loads of black solid capacitors surrounding the CPU socket that will provide stable and efficient power for CPU overclocking.

-8-pin connector is often used on higher end motherboard to provide extra power and stability to the CPU during overclocking session.
+8-pin connector is often used on the higher-end motherboard to provide extra power and stability to the CPU during an overclocking session.

 As this model of Z97-Pro doesn’t comes with the Wi-Fi GO! module, you’ll find a mPCIe slot for wifi card in between the top USB 3.0 ports and the HDMI ports if you feel like installing one.

 The ASM1442K located in between the iGPU and HDMI ports is what makes the 4K media playback possible.

 The ASM1042 is the USB 3.0 controller for the top USB 3.0 ports, so you’ll know which USB 3.0 driver to look for if the top USB 3.0 port doesn’t works.